 Global warming is primarily a problem of too much greenhouse gases in the atmosphere.
 They act as a blanket, trapping heat and warming the planet.
 Greenhouse gases are produced by several human activities.
 The sectors that contribute significantly to these emissions are energy supply, including the internet, industry, forestry, agriculture and transport.

 CO2 is captured by organisms, like plants, using sunlight.
 Remains of these organims can transform into fossil fuels over a long period of time.
 They contain high percentages of carbon, including petroleum, coal and natural gas.
 Burning them to generate warmth and energy produces CO2.
-They are not a renewable source of energy since we use them quicker than they can be formed.
+They are not renewable sources of energy since we use them quicker than they can be formed.

 Cutting down and burning forests

-(Rain)forests are being destroyed to create pastures and plantations for agricultural purpose or to build houses.
+(Rain)forests are destroyed (deforestation) to create pastures and plantations for agricultural purpose or to build houses.
 This leads to a net loss of areas that can capture CO2.
 Furthermore, animals lose their natural habitat and biodiversity suffers.

 The disposal and treatment of waste can produce emissions of several greenhouse gases.
 Waste prevention and recycling help address global climate change by decreasing the amount of greenhouse gas emissions and saving energy.